 - 9.1 The "Oldham Framework" aims to create confident communities and quality neighbourhoods and there can be no doubt that a strong, well used network of community services that offers support to all of its people is an essential asset to any sustainable community. - 9.2 To achieve this aim, the Framework sets the task "To develop and maintain a range of community facilities that are accessible to all Oldham residents".
-This Section aims to use the planning system to improve, protect and make new provision for community facilities in the Borough. - 9.3 Although the direct provision of community facilities is beyond the scope of the development plan system, the UDP is able to establish policies for land use that will guide service providers when they introduce or change services, and create a basis for assessing the impact of the physical development of community facilities on adjacent land users. - 9.4 A key message of this section is that community facilities, including education services, should be located in the most accessible and sustainable locations.
-The more difficult it is to reach these services, the less likely people are to use them, particularly the more vulnerable members of the community. - 9.5 Additionally the development or improvement of community facilities, like any other development, should be carried out in a way that causes the least damage to the local environment and to the amenity of neighbouring users. - 9.6 For UDP purposes, the term "community facilities" should be taken to include: education facilities; facilities associated with social service provision; health and medical centres; nursing homes; child care facilities including private nurseries; libraries and arts centres; community centres and halls; religious buildings; and special needs housing involving communal living and/or supported accommodation.
-It encompasses facilities that are publicly provided and those which are privately funded and developed. - 9.7 The overall objectives of UDP policy for Community Facilities and Education are: - a. to provide a framework for the use of land for new or improved community and education facilities; - b. to safeguard land and buildings used for community or educational purposes until it becomes clear that they are no longer required for that purpose; and - c. to enable greater use to be made of existing facilities where this would not adversely affect their primary use.
+This Section aims to use the planning system to improve, protect and make new provision for community facilities in the Borough. - 9.3 9.1 Although the direct provision of community facilities is beyond the scope of the development plan system, the UDP is able to establish policies for land use that will guide service providers when they introduce or change services, and create a basis for assessing the impact of the physical development of community facilities on adjacent land users. - 9.4 9.2 A key message of this section is that community facilities, including education services, should be located in the most accessible and sustainable locations appropriate to the facility and its client group.
+The more difficult it is to reach these services, the less likely people are to use them, particularly the more vulnerable members of the community. - 9.5 9.3 Additionally the development or improvement of community facilities, like any other development, should be carried out in a way that causes the least damage to the local environment and to the amenity of neighbouring users. - 9.6 9.4 For UDP purposes, the term "community facilities" should be taken to include: education facilities; facilities associated with social service provision; health and medical centres; nursing homes; child care facilities including private nurseries; libraries and arts centres; community centres and halls; religious buildings; and special needs housing involving communal living and/or supported accommodation.
+It encompasses facilities that are publicly provided and those which are privately funded and developed, developed, owned and managed by the public, voluntary and private sectors. - 9.7 9.5 The overall objectives of UDP policy for Community Facilities and Education Facilities are: - a. to provide a framework for the use of land for new or improved community and education facilities; - b. to safeguard land and buildings used for community or educational purposes until it becomes clear that they are no longer required for that purpose; and - c. to enable greater use to be made of existing facilities where this would not adversely affect their primary use.